felaray/Claude-to-React-Next/README.md

-# 🚀 Next.js Project Generator
+# 🚀 Claude to React Next.js Project Generator

 A powerful script to generate production-ready Next.js projects with all essential configurations and best practices built in.